-The building step back shall be measured as the horizontal change in the building wall plane, perpendicular to the applicable frontage or property line.
-Stepped heights of buildings are to be proposed only from buildings directly fronting public streets.
+The building step back shall be measured as the horizontal change in the building wall plane, perpendicular to the primary frontage or property line.
 A 10' foot building step back above the second or third floor is required for buildings 4 stories or greater, unless module offset is provided.
 The building step back requirements are also displayed in the diagram below: